How To Add A Link Section To WordPress

 Plugin Description

-The Link Library plugin lets you display a list of all your link categories with a complete list of links together with notes and descriptions …
+This plugin lets you output a list of all your link categories and a complete list of all your links with notes and descriptions …

 (Link Library links.
-Image sourced from Link Library plugin site.)
+Image sourced from Link Library plugin website.)

-This plugin creates a page on your site that contains all the link categories in your Links area, and all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your link collection so that your site users can become aware of any additions made to to your link library.
+This plugin creates a page on your web site containing a list of all of the link categories in your Links area, and all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links that lets your site users become aware of any additions made to to your link library.

 Practical Tip